SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 | successCallback | (optional) this javascript method is invoked after the payment is successful | - | - |
 | successURL  | (optional) redirect to this URL upon successful payment | - | - |

-Note: when your webshop is browsed on mobile phones, you provide the backUrl in sendInvoice method.
+**Note:** when your webshop is browsed on mobile phones, you provide the backUrl in sendInvoice method.
+After a successful/cancelled payment, the app will redirect the SEQR user to the URL specified in the invoice.

 ### 2. Present the Receipt